einat/nddrylliog-blog/2012-10-04-quiet-panic.md

 (verbs, adjectives - all these words are part of the vocabulary of meta-language), but in a way, language itself is meta, it's meta-observations, because it's a way to describe something that is, essentially, unspoken.
 Like a sunset, or sadness.
-And thus, every language is a lie, because it severly restricts one's ability - not only to express themselves, but also to think.
+And thus, every language is a lie, because it severely restricts one's ability - not only to express themselves, but also to think.
 The fact that I am writing this post in English is a pain, because of my lack of fluency in this language, but also because I would like to discuss things that English